-In the accompanying consolidated statements of operations and comprehensive income, the calculation of the unaudited pro forma basic and diluted net income per share attributable to common stockholders for the year ended December 31, 2016 has been prepared to give effect, upon the closing of a qualified initial public offering, to (i) the automatic conversion of all outstanding shares of convertible preferred stock into shares of common stock as if the proposed initial public offering had occurred on January 1, 2016 and (ii) the number of shares offered in the initial public offering whose proceeds are deemed necessary, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, to pay (a) the special cash dividends of \$43,148 and \$171,425 declared by the Company's board of directors on June 17, 2016 and December 21, 2016, respectively, and (b) the special cash dividend of \$ declared by the Company's board of directors on , 2017 because the Company's earnings for the year ended December 31, 2016 were not sufficient to fully fund those dividends.
+In the accompanying consolidated statements of operations and comprehensive income, the calculation of the unaudited pro forma basic and diluted net income per share attributable to common stockholders for the year ended December 31, 2016 has been prepared to give effect, upon the closing of a qualified initial public offering, to (i) the automatic conversion of all outstanding shares of convertible preferred stock into shares of common stock as if the proposed initial public offering had occurred on January 1, 2016 and (ii) the number of shares offered in the initial public offering whose proceeds are deemed necessary, based on an assumed initial public offering price of \$13.00 per share, to pay the \$202,072 amount by which the special cash dividends of \$171,425, \$87,133 and \$43,002 declared by the Company's board of directors on December 21, 2016, May 10, 2017 (unaudited) and November 30, 2017 (unaudited), respectively, exceeded the Company's earnings for the twelve-month period ended September 30, 2017; however, such number of shares included in the denominator of the calculation of unaudited pro forma net income per share is limited to the total number of shares to be issued in the offering.

 The unaudited pro forma net income per share data have been presented in accordance with Securities and Exchange Commission Staff Accounting Bulletin Topic 1B.3 ("SAB Topic 1B.3").
-In accordance with SAB Topic 1B.3, dividends declared at or in the year preceding an initial public offering are deemed to be in contemplation of the offering with the intention of repayment out of the offering proceeds to the extent that the amount of dividends exceeded the amount of earnings during the twelve-month period ended on the balance sheet date.
-For the year ended December 31, 2016, the Company's net income was \$88,668.
+In accordance with SAB Topic 1B.3, dividends declared at or in the twelve-month period preceding an initial public offering are deemed to be in contemplation of the offering with the intention of repayment out of the offering proceeds to the extent that the amount of dividends exceeded the amount of earnings during the twelve-month period ended on the most recent balance sheet date.
+For the twelve-month period ended September 30, 2017 (unaudited), the Company's net income was \$99,488.